jaronfernandes/casual-ranked-bedwars/README.md

 # **IMPORTANT NOTE:**

 This bot is currently being revamped!
 It will come with many new features on top of the existing ones:
+- Slash Commands (these didn't exist when I created the bot)
 - Enhanced Data Storage (so you'll save braincells by not viewing my code)
 - Custom Match Settings for Individual Servers (different tastes, different games!)
 - User Statistics (settling the GOAT debate of casual ranked bedwars)